Jewellery and Metals

 • Curator

-High-quality studio facilities provide Jewellery + Metals students with the full spectrum of practice, from industrial jewellery to conceptual art.
+High-quality studio facilities provide Jewellery and Metals students with the full spectrum of practice, from industrial jewellery to conceptual art.

 • Laser welder, PUK II fusion welder